ajudd2020/searchEngine/README.md

 ## As a developer, this page shows that I can:

-- create a page using an API
+- Create a page using an API
 - Use JavaScript to create and call functions
 - Use JavaScript to edit the HTML markup
 - Use bootstrap when needed/ beneficial